DEFINITION (1)

 - Management

-- Foley catheter may be necessary (except for in the case of nephrolithiasis), but definitive treatment is to treat the underlying cause
+- Foley catheter and/or percutaneous nephrostomy tube drainage may be necessary to decompress hydronephrosis, but definitive treatment is to treat the underlying cause

 Initial Workup: